garnettr/YouTube-API_browserDock/README.md

 To test the waters with API's and how to use them, so I picked my favorite site of all to practice with.

 Using the YouTube API as my finial project gave me an incredible amount of motivation.
-This made all the nights of working and hurdles easier when you are in love with the App already.
+This made all the nights of working and hurdles easier when you are in love with the API already.